ananthb/chonker/README.md

 1. Download files in small chunks using [HTTP Range](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range) requests.
-2. Download chunks asynchronously in parallel.
+2. Download chunks in parallel.

 This allows CDN services to cache and serve cached chunks, even if the entire file is bigger than the individual object cache limit.